hashbrowncipher/taskstats_exporter/README.rst

 taskstats_exporter: A Prometheus exporter for Linux process statistics
 ======================================================================

-This is a Prometheus exporter for information about Linux tasks.
+This is a Prometheus exporter for performance information about Linux tasks.
 The following information is collected:
- * task accounting statistics from netlink for the task itself and all of its threads
+ * task accounting statistics from netlink for the task itself and all of its threads, living or dead
  * basic process statistics from /proc/<pid>/stat
  * proportional set size
  * block I/O delays and scheduler statistics for niced threads